henrytran721/twitter-test/README.md

 Viewable at: https://henri-twitter-test.herokuapp.com

-Tools used: React.js, node-sass, axios, Express, MongoDB, Mongoose Schemas, localStorage, express-session, Passport.js, bcryptjs, async library, dotenv, password-validator, multer, AWS S3 Bucket, Heroku
+Tools used: React.js, node-sass, axios, Express, MongoDB, Mongoose Schemas, localStorage, express-session, Passport.js, bcryptjs, async library, dotenv, password-validator, Heroku

 Goal: Recreate Twitter with React.js client and Express backend to learn about cross origin data transfer to a MongoDB database, CRUD operations with RestAPI endpoints, and conditional rendering based on passed data from POST / GET requests.
 To learn about how to deploy a full stack application to heroku to connect client and server endpoints together.